UndefinedCpp/Traveler/README.md

 ## Changelog

+2020-12-21
+* BUG FIX: Fixed two edge cases.
+One of which will set the range to 0 if the target is an exit tile to protect the user from themselves.

 2020-12-17
 * BUG FIX: Changed a bit of logic around that could cause creeps to repath instead of passing each other.
 Thanks Misty for testing it.